 4) Your router should signal that pairing is successful, again check the documentation for information on how it displays this.

 Other Settings of Note:

-- Set Alarm: Select enable alarm, moving detection, video record, and capture image.
+- Set Alarm: Select enable the alarm, moving detection, video record, and capture the image.

 Setting an alarm trigger of 9 was perfect for me.
 The default of 5 wasn’t triggering movement.

 SwannEye HD software is a free desktop program that enables you to monitor your wireless network cameras, like the Swan 460.
 The program allows you to schedule recordings, configure your camera, set the alarm when any motion is detected, and to change settings on each Security camera on the multi-screen display.
 There is also a Swan Mobile app for changing settings but I found it was crashing the camera.
 Hopefully, an update will be out soon for the Swan Android app.